Doctor of Ministry

 Note: Not all Online Program offerings are available to residents of all U.S. states.
 Please contact an admissions representative for further information.

-The Doctor of Ministry degree at South University is a 96 credit hour program and is designed to be the first-professional degree to prepare ministry practitioners to seek or advance in vocational or bi-vocational ministry.
-The program can help to develop a student's understanding of the nature and purpose of ministry, enhance the student's competencies in ministry skills, and promote the student's growth in spiritual maturity.
+The Doctor of Ministry degree at South University is a 96-credit hour program designed to be a first-professional degree to enhance ministry practitioners to seek or advance in vocational or bi-vocational ministry.
+The program further develops the student's understanding of the nature and purpose of ministry, advance the student's competencies in ministry skills, and promotes the student's growth in spiritual maturity.

 The Doctor of Ministry (D.Min.) degree program at South University is designed to equip ministry practitioners to provide ministry leadership and spiritual care in the following roles: